ogennaesimai/Ogenna_Esimai_Parstagram/README.md

 The following **optional** features are implemented:

 - [x] User sees app icon in home screen and styled bottom navigation view
 - [x] Style the feed to look like the real Instagram feed.
 (Includes moved Log Out from Compose screen to Profile screen top right.
-Thank you to Giancarlo Garcia Deleon for the suggestion!)
+Thank You to Giancarlo Garcia Deleon for the suggestion!)
 - [ ] After the user submits a new post, show an indeterminate progress bar while the post is being uploaded to Parse.

 The following **additional** features are implemented: